buildfirst/buildfirst/README.md

 ![buildfirst.png][1]

-Accompanying code samples and snippets for the _Designing Javascript Applications: A Build First Approach_ book.
+Accompanying code samples and snippets for the _Designing JavaScript Applications: A Build First Approach_ book.

 This are the accompanying code samples and snippets for a book I wrote about **JavaScript build processes and application architecture**.
-Want to [_learn more about it_](http://bevacqua.io/buildfirst "Designing Javascript Applications: A Build First Approach")?
+Want to [_learn more about it_](http://bevacqua.io/buildfirst "Designing JavaScript Applications: A Build First Approach")?

 # Installation